cpsaltis/pythogram-core/README.txt

     ./bin/pip install pillow scikit-image scikit-learn
     ./bin/pip install -e git+https://cpsaltis@github.com/photogrammetry/pythogram-core.git#egg=pythogram-core

 Note that the order of installation steps is important.
+Scipy 0.10.1 doesn't work with numpy 1.6.2, but 0.10.0 does.
+In scipy 0.11.0 this issue has been resolved.

 Optionally iPython can be very helpful in prototyping::